FuelLabs/sway-applications/airdrop/README.md

 Second, make sure that you are in the root of the airdrop-distributor project i.e. `/path/to/airdrop/airdrop-distributor/<you are here>`

-As the simple-token project has been compiled with the previous command, there is one command required to run the tests for airdrop-distributor.
+As the simple-asset project has been compiled with the previous command, there is one command required to run the tests for airdrop-distributor.
 This will both build and test the airdrop-distributor project.

 1. Run the tests